 So concept isn’t everything and the logline isn’t an infallible indicator of a movie’s merit.
 But you’re competing with hundreds of thousands of other screenwriters who are trying to get their films into production.
 And that’s before you get to fight the real battle of putting bums on cinema seats.
 I can assure you that if you’re able to not only communicate your concept but create a genuine sense of anticipation in a single sentence of just 27 words, you are WAY ahead of the pack.

 If your logline either isn’t sufficiently dramatic or it doesn’t have that wow factor, you’re left with a difficult call.
 Do you persist, confident that you can still write a great screenplay despite an uninspiring logline, or do you set the idea aside and try to find a concept that is unarguably compelling?

 That’s a call only you can make.
 But I hope this post has helped ensure that you write a logline that realises the full potential of your idea and gives your screenplay the best possible chance of going into production.

-If you want to get feedback on your film idea you should come to my next Introduction to Screenwriting course.
+If you want to get feedback on your film idea you should come to my next Screenwriting Course.

 How to write a logline

 Why the Social Network shouldn’t work (and why it does)